House of Anansi

-A Queer Indigenous and QPOC group.
+A Queer Indigenous, Black and Queer People of Colour group.

 The character of the trickster, Anansi, is one that is found woven into the folklore and tales throughout many cultures and is known by many names from Indigenous, Africa, Caribbean and more.
 This commonality provides a basis for the creation of the House of Anansi.

 Monkey break ‘is back for a piece ah pomerac.

 What Does QIPOC Mean?
 And why we use it...

 Queer People of Colour

 POC is a solidarity definition, a commitment to work in collaboration with other oppressed people of color who have been minoritized.

 Do you know the origin of the term POC?